Skip to main content

 Caleb Denison / Digital Trends

 There basically are two kinds of folks when it comes to smart TVs and how we use them to access all of our streaming services.
-There are those who just use whatever operating system is already built in, and those who prefer to plug in their own device.
+There are those who just use whatever operating system is already built in, and those who prefer to plug in one of the best streaming devices available.

 That's not to say there's anything wrong with the former, especially since Roku, Amazon Fire TV, and Google TV power so many smart TVs, with LG and Samsung picking up the slack with their own operating systems.

-But, yes, we do have a favorite.
+But, yes, we do have a best overall streaming device pick.

 Apple TV 4K (2022) Wi-Fi + Ethernet

-Apple TV 4K (Late 2022)
+Apple TV 4K (late 2022)

 The best overall streaming device